 This is another colorful species that most people will have come across at one point or another.
 They are some of the most widely kept fish in the industry.
-Each fish has one red and one blue stripe stretching horizontally across their body.
+Each fish has one red and one blue stripe stretching horizontally across its body.
 These colors are neon (hence the name) and shine brightly underneath aquarium lighting.

 Be careful not to mistake them for Cardinal Tetra, which has similar colorations.
-Neon Tetras are a shoaling species that need others around them to stay happy and stress-free.
+Neon tetras are a shoaling species that need others around them to stay happy and stress-free.
 A shoal will move around the tank together, which exaggerates their colors and movements.